rizac/skl-eval/README.md

-The datasets can be created as `DataFrame` objects with the `pandas` library (installed with the  program) and then saved as HDF via the `DataFrame.to_hdf` method
+The datasets can be created as `DataFrame` objects with the `pandas` library (installed with the  program) and then saved as HDF via the `DataFrame.to_hdf` method.
 To run the program you need:

 - One or more training set, with features arranged by column(s), and instances arranged by rows
-- One or more test sets, with the same features as the training set(s) and an additional "ground truth" column (which can be named as you like) with the real values, e.g. class labels,  numeric scores.
+- One or more validation sets, with the same features as the training set(s), and an additional "ground truth" column with the real values, e.g. class labels,  numeric scores.
+The ground truth column can have any name.
-  Additionally, a column named 'sample_weight' can be added: if present, it will be used in the `sample_weight` argument of most [evaluation metrics](https://scikit-learn.org/stable/modules/model_evaluation.html)
+  Note that if a column named 'sample_weight' is present, it will be used in the `sample_weight` argument of most [evaluation metrics](https://scikit-learn.org/stable/modules/model_evaluation.html)

-### Configure the evaluation(s)
+### Configure the evaluation

-Create the example configuration file via the init command:
+If you don't have one already, create the example configuration file in YAML
+format:

 ```console
 skl-eval-init <output_directory>
 ```
-the file contains all documentation needed and can thus be renamed and/or edited to configure your evaluation:
+creates the file `<output_directory>/evalconfig.yaml` which contains all documentation needed and can thus be renamed and/or edited to configure your
+evaluation:

 #### Setup dataset paths

-By default, in the created config the training set and test set paths refer to three example datasets also provided in the output directory.
+By default, in the created config the training set and test set paths refer to three example datasets also provided in `<output_directory>`.
-The first thing to do then is to replace the paths with the paths of your datasets.
+The first thing to do then is to replace those paths with the paths of your datasets

-### Setup parameters and features
+#### Setup parameters and features

-Then, you can configure the classifier type, its parameters, the features to be used, and the evaluation metrics to compute.
+You can configure the classifier type, its parameters, the features to be used, and the evaluation metrics to compute.
 The program will then take care of building all combinations of parameters, features and metrics to calculate

-### (Optional) Configure custom prediction functions and evaluation metrics
+#### (Optional) Configure custom prediction functions and evaluation metrics

-By default, scikit learn models implement their decision / prediction functions via class methods (e.g. `predict`, `decision_function`), and the package offers all necessary [evaluation metrics](https://scikit-learn.org/stable/modules/model_evaluation.html).
+By default, scikit-learn models implement their decision / prediction functions via class methods (e.g. `predict`, `decision_function`), and the package offers all necessary [evaluation metrics](https://scikit-learn.org/stable/modules/model_evaluation.html).
-In both cases, you can just type the names of the functions you want to use in the configuration file (e.g. "sklearn.metrics.log_loss").

-However, in some cases you might want to use custom functions and metrics: the created configuration illustrates how to proceed as some paths refer to user-defined functions implemented in an associated custom Python, which is also copied in the same directory of the config file: because the evaluation config directory is added to the Python path at runtime, any Python module implemented therein will be accessible.
+The prediction function and evaluation metric(s) are customizable by simply typing their Python path in the configuration file (e.g. "sklearn.metrics.log_loss")

+You can also define your own prediction function and evaluation metrics in a separate Python module, as long as the module is placed in the same directory of the configuration file, and then simply type their paths in the evaluation config.

+The example configuration file by default employs user-defined functions implemented in a separate Python module.
+Both files provide all the necessary documentation in case of help

 ### Run the evaluation

 Once setup, you can run the evaluation to a dedicated output file in HDF format (You can always type `skl-eval --help` for details)

 ```console
 skl-eval -c <config_file> <output_hdf_file>
 ```